• Skip to primary navigation

 Instructions

-• Season chicken drumsticks with ingredients under "Chicken Marinade" and massage seasoning into drumsticks with hands.
-Set aside to marinate.
+• Season chicken drumsticks with the marinade ingredients as listed above, massaging it into each piece with clean hands.
+Set aside to marinate for 10 minutes.

-• In a bowl, add dry batter ingredients and whisk well.
+• In a large bowl, combine the dry batter ingredients and whisk well.

-• Take 1 measuring cup of the dry batter and transfer to a separate bowl.
-Set that aside for later.
+• Then take 1 cup of dry batter and transfer to a separate bowl and set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!